Anyaoma/Trading-Sytem-Creation-and-Optimization/04_Inserting an Intraday Time Filter/README.md

 <img width="1023" height="587" alt="image" src="https://github.com/user-attachments/assets/4bec8687-cb80-4c23-8c71-0f5068d81ea9" />

 ## Results with Added Filter
 The equity curve has changed slightly due to the time filter applied (fig 4.1).
-However, the drawdown curve shows the most improvement, as there is an evident reduction from 1.56% to a 1.23% in maximum drawdown.
+However, the drawdown curve shows the most improvement, as there is an evident reduction from 1.56% to a 1.23% in maximum drawdown (fig4.4).
 The trade count reduced to 227 in the whole of 5 years from a count of 390.
-The system still takes time to recover from drawdown.
+The system still takes time to recover from a drawdown.
 The total net profit reduced from £2329.85 to £1979.03.
 In terms of the greatest improvement, these would be the slight increases in profit factor and the Average trade ratio, and the reduction in the maximum drawdown.
-The profit factor increased from 1.15 to 1.17, while the Average trade ratio from 1.69 to 1.89, very close to 2.
+The profit factor increased from 1.15 to 1.17, while the Average trade ratio increased from 1.69 to 1.89, very close to 2 (fig4.4).

+So far, the biggest weakness of the trading system is that trade reversals are only allowed in the approximately four-hour trading window.
+9:45am - 1:15pm ET.
+If there is a signal for reversal outside of this range, since the market is closed, the system cannot exit or reverse its position.
+Outside of your trading window, you have to stay in the market for the other 20 hours, regardless of what happens.

+Leaving the trading strategy in this form would be dangerous and unacceptable; hence, we can change this situation and extend the trading system by adding exits.
+This aids in creating not just a profitable trading strategy, but one  that can be controlled in terms of risk.

 #### Figure 4.2 SMA Crossover system with added time filter.
-Enteries only allowed in the four-hour time window from 9:45am-1:15pm ET.
+Entries only allowed in the four-hour time window from 9:45am-1:15pm ET.
 Detailed Equity curve of the Google stock, 15 minutes bars,  2022-09-07 - 2025-01-07.
 Optimised input parameters in terms of net profit: SLOW=20, FAST=17, LOOKBACK=10.
 Test without exits.
 Back-test includes on average £10 slippage and commission
 <img width="1732" height="117" alt="image" src="https://github.com/user-attachments/assets/5830958b-ebcb-46c6-aae2-3775a154b179" />
 <img width="1915" height="917" alt="image" src="https://github.com/user-attachments/assets/740b7c29-ae32-4d85-a791-cb375e6c869c" />

 #### Figure 4.3 SMA Crossover system with added time filter.
-Enteries only allowed in the four-hour time window from 9:45am-1:15pm ET.
-Detailed Drawdown curve of the Google stock, 15 minutes bars,  2022-09-07 - 2025-01-07.
+Entries only allowed in the four-hour time window from 9:45am-1:15pm ET.
+Detailed Drawdown curve of the Google stock, 15-minute bars,  2022-09-07 - 2025-01-07.
 Optimised input parameters in terms of net profit: SLOW=20, FAST=17, LOOKBACK=10.
 Test without exits.
 Back-test includes on average £10 slippage and commission
 <img width="1918" height="803" alt="image" src="https://github.com/user-attachments/assets/9fa0224c-89c6-4339-99e9-2fc4e07b3d81" />

 #### Figure 4.4 SMA Crossover system with added time filter.
-Enteries only allowed in the four-hour time window from 9:45am-1:15pm ET.
-Detailed Metrics table of the Google stock, 15 minutes bars,  2022-09-07 - 2025-01-07.
+Entries only allowed in the four-hour time window from 9:45 am-1:15 pm ET.
+Detailed Metrics table of the Google stock, 15-minute bars,  2022-09-07 - 2025-01-07.
 Optimised input parameters in terms of net profit: SLOW=20, FAST=17, LOOKBACK=10.
 Test without exits.
 Back-test includes on average £10 slippage and commission
 <img width="1515" height="756" alt="image" src="https://github.com/user-attachments/assets/58dbb0da-1b79-4532-bafa-06a75fefdb08" />

+The next section for improvement is the 05_Determination of appropriate exits.
+The risk management apsect of the trading system
 ## Link to Dashboard
 https://trading-sytem-creation-and-optimization.streamlit.app/